Skip to content

 What the result means

 Years to retirement is when your portfolio reaches the target that sustains expenses at the safe withdrawal rate.
-Target portfolio is annual expenses ÷ SWR.
+Target portfolio is calculated as annual expenses ÷ SWR.
 These are projections based on constant return — actual path varies.

 Educational FIRE planning tool.
 Not financial advice.